 Not to fret!
 I don’t mean ‘hang’ literally.
 All is well in Kigali, this is just a humble contribution to an ongoing societal conversation.

-I want to celebrate great historian Emmanuel Ntezimana: One of the great Rwandan men, great historian.
-I will never forget his inaugural lecture of the spring of 1986, at the Ruhengeri Campus of then National University of Rwanda, when he warned students: ‘Never to underestimate the continuity of Rwanda’s national conscience.’
+I want to celebrate great historian Emmanuel Ntezimana: One of the great Rwandan men, a wise and bold man.
+I want to recall his inaugural lecture of the spring of 1986, at the Ruhengeri Campus of then National University of Rwanda, when he warned students: ‘Never to underestimate the continuity of Rwanda’s national conscience.’
+He warns them not to take colonization or the revolution of 1959 as permanent breaks of Rwandan history.

 That was a bold lecture to give, in such an oppressive era.
 I asked Late Prof. Laurent Nkusi why Prof. Ntezimana wasn’t in trouble for this speech.
 He said to me: ‘He was a highly respected intellectual.
 We all called him ‘Ki-Zerbo’, in reference to the illustrious Burkinabé historian.
 Father Alexis Kagame and Bishop Bigirumwami were highly respected too.

-Rwanda in essence, in conception and in governance, respects thinkers, respects elders, respects artists and this, for centuries.
+Rwanda in essence, in conception and in governance, respects thinkers, elders and artists and this, for centuries.
 Rwanda is a millennial civilisation.
 It is one of the few nations on earth that preserves a rich repertoire of national folklore, philosophy and spirituality.

 In a group I am in, when an elderly was paraded, I reacted and said: ‘ababikoze ntakinyabupfura bafite’.
 I said it is undignified.
 And I asked, why they had not paraded the two generals in similar offense – that said, I was relieved the Generals were not paraded and shamed, at least.
 A lady in the group reacted that an artist and a general were incomparable – implying that the artist was below them.
 I find it disheartening that we conceive society like that.
 In his latest book, ‘Homo Deus’, Yuval Harari explains that in the conception of the city in 2021, whence humans want to play God using technology and law, we must give a place to philosophers in the conception and administration of the city, lest ‘homo sapiens’ lose their Soul.